 The story took a fateful turn when this woman did some research and found out that the supposedly deceased ex-wife of her husband was very much alive.
 She was living in Houston but had never contacted her husband nor moved toward getting a divorce from him.
 The husband was understandably surprised by all this (from what she told me).
-All three were facing a bit of an issue now that the husband in this story had two wives.
+All three were facing an issue now that the husband in this story had two wives.

 She and her "husband" had been married in a civil ceremony that was just like any of the weddings that you and I have been to in our lives.
-Since the potential client of ours had reasonably believed that she was married in a valid ceremony she may still be able to receive proceeds of a life insurance policy should her "husband" pass away or be listed as a covered person under his health insurance as his "wife”.
+Since the potential client of ours had reasonably believed that she was married in a valid ceremony, she may still be able to receive proceeds of a life insurance policy should her "husband" pass away or be listed as a covered person under his health insurance; as his "wife."

-Her thought (a reasonable one, at that) was that she would not need to get a divorce because if her marriage was not valid in the first place a divorce wouldn't be necessary.
+Her thought (a reasonable one, at that) was that she would not need to get a divorce because her marriage was not valid in the first place; a divorce wouldn't be necessary.
 I had to tell her that it is possible that because the length of their marriage was pretty substantial that it would not surprise me if a judge would require them to get a divorce based on a refusal to declare the marriage invalid.

-Premarital agreements- what are they exactly and is one right for you?
+Premarital agreements- what are they exactly, and is one right for you?

-With some regularity I have received questions regarding premarital or prenuptial agreements.
+With some regularity, I have received questions regarding premarital or prenuptial agreements.
 It is probably because the word is used so much in popular culture that the concept of a premarital agreement has begun to spread throughout our society.

-Premarital agreements also allow parties to declare property either community or separate property in ways that a judge and the laws of the State of Texas may not do.
+Premarital agreements also allow parties to declare property, either community or separate property, in ways that a judge and the laws of the State of Texas may not do.
 Also, suppose that you have a small business that takes on a lot of debt annually and pays it off in the coming years.
 If you and your spouse are concerned about the risks that this presents to your spouse, you all can enter into a premarital agreement that specifically names this debt as a separate debt of yours should a divorce be necessary for you all.